Zeleo/recurrence-expression/README.md

 All scheduling software tools and libraries seem similar to or draw ideas from one of above examplars.

-Of the three, RFC 2445 offers the most comprehensive way to specify recurrence patterns.
+Of the above three items, RFC 2445 offers the most comprehensive way to specify recurrence patterns.
 However, we could not find a usable implementation of it.
 We have seen one or two implementations of the recurrence rule of RFC 2445, but none of them implements the specification entirely.
 A notable example of this is